ebadbangash/talentsync/README.md

 ## 🌟 THE EXPERIENCE

 Welcome to **TalentSync** - a sleek, animated platform designed to transform how job seekers and employers connect!
 This isn't just another job board; it's a complete ecosystem built for the future of work.

-With comprehensive Selenium test coverage and modern CI/CD integration, TalentSync delivers a reliable, production-ready experience.
+✨ **Features:**
+- 🔒 Comprehensive Selenium test coverage (10 automated tests)
+- 🚀 Modern CI/CD integration with Jenkins
+- ☁️ Cloud-ready deployment on AWS EC2
+- 🎨 Responsive design tested across all devices
+- ⚡ Production-ready and battle-tested

 ### 🎭 **For Job Seekers**
 ```javascript